 Operating System Compatibility

 PC The LoranGPS program is for Windows 95 through Windows 8 and requires at least 30 MB of disk space (more with charts).
-MAC It will run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
+MAC It may run on Intel based MACs using CodeWeavers' CrossOver for the MAC.
 My recent experience is that something has changed and now it is much harder to install properly with the latest versions.
 CrossOver costs $60 and does not need a copy of Windows to run.
 MAC owners can also use a Windows emulator like Parallels or dual booting to run it but these require a legal copy of Windows to run.
 For Crossover, see: www.codeweavers.com and check LoranGPS in What Runs.